iitmdinesh/image2text/README.md

 Predictions:

-1. A dog runs next to a large snow.
+1. A big dog standing in the snow.
-2. A dog running along the snow covered mountains
+2. A brown dog is in the snow, on his back.
-3. A dog is standing in the snow.
+3. A brown dog is running across snowy terrain.
-4. A white dog playing in the snow
+4. A dog playing in the icy snow with a ball.
-5. A black dog runs through its snow.
+5. A dog runs on a snowy road.
-6. A dog in snow.
+6. A dog jumps in a snowy field.
-7. A dog runs down muddy hillside with snow on its back.
+7. A dog running in the snow.
-8. A small brown dog is running in the snow.
+8. A small dog running through snow.